VermeilChan/MetalSlug6Font/README.md

 ## Requirements

+This section outlines the requirements for programmers and contributors who want to work on this project.
+If you're not planning to code or contribute, you can skip this section.

 Ensure that you have Python installed.
 You can download Python from the official Python website:

 - [Python Downloads](https://www.python.org/downloads/)